Daniellzk/Daniellzk/README.md

 - 👋 Hi, I’m @Daniellzk
 - 👀 I’m interested in software engineering and aquascaping
-- 🌱 I’m currently learning java
+- 🌱 I’m currently working on a python Tax calculator project
 - 📫 How to reach me luoz56@mcmaster.ca

 <!---